7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 	- CIDR ranges
 	- Cloud providers
 - External Network
+	- Strange/Custom ports?
+		- What do common extractions with CLI tools suggest about this ports use? -  `curl`, `telnet`, `nc`

 - Web
 	- Have you pressed `[CTRL + F12]` yet? - Browser `Inspect` does not show HTML encoded characters